BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

-When you feel the need to have stool evacuation, place a footstool in the front margin of the toilet bowl.
+First, place a low-rise footstool in front of the toilet bowl.

 Turn your back and put your foot on the footstool.
-Next, put the second foot and keep balance.
+Next, place the second foot and keep balance.
 Lower your body slowly until it reaches the toilet seat.
-It is really that easy.
+It is that easy.

-Now stay in this way for 1-5 minutes, until you feel your bottom relaxed enough to poop.
+Now, stay in this way for 1-5 minutes.
+Stay until you feel your bottom relaxed enough for stool evacuation.

 If it takes longer than five minutes to have stool evacuation, then stay in this way for five more minutes.

-If nothing happens after 10 minutes in the semi-squat way, move away from the toilet and try again later.
+If nothing happens after 10 minutes in a semi-squat way, move away from the toilet and try again later.